 - 1. A course student learning outcome which students have definitely met and why you think students were successful. - 2.
 A course student learning outcome which students have definitely not met and why you think students were unsuccessful.
 What changes have you considered making? - 1.
-Counseling 116, Spring 2018 Assessment Cycle SLO #1
+Counseling 116, Spring 2018 Assessment Cycle SLO #1 skills and personality traits which led to the integration of a career/life plan was utilized to measure the effectiveness of SLO1 and SLO2.
+Criteria for Success: Individual & Criteria for Individual Success = 2 out of 3 questions answered correctly.

-Description of Measurement ToolAn all-encompassing assessment with six questions, pertaining to the relationship between career/education, choices and values, interests, skills and personality traits which led to the integration of a career/life plan was utilized to measure the effectiveness of SLO1 and SLO2.
+An all-encompassing assessment with six questions, pertaining to the relationship between career/education, choices and values, interests, Description of Measurement Tool: